-Principal Place of Business/ Issued Share Country of Capital Held by Name of Subsidiaries Incorporation Parent Principal Activities 2021 2020 Edaran Resources Pte.
-Ltd. # Singapore 100% 100% Carry out research and experimental development and trading of engineering parts including procurement and distribution.
-Edaran Interconnect Sdn.
+Nam e of Subsidiaries Principal Place of Business/ Issued Share Country of Capital Held Incorporation by Parent Principal Activities 2022 2021 Edar an Interconnect Sdn.
 Bhd.
 Malaysia 100% 100% Manufacture and assembly of electronic components.
-Orifast Solutions Sdn.
+Orifa st Solutions Sdn.
 Bhd.
-Malaysia 100% 100% The entity temporarily suspended its operation while the directors are evaluating the future business.
+Malaysia 100% 100% The entity temporarily suspended its operation while the directors are evaluating the future business. - blebee Eco Solutions n.
+Bhd. ("BESSB") Malaysia 56% 56% Manufacture and sale of paper honeycomb products.
+Indire Indirect subsidiary held through Oriental Fastech Manufacturing Sdn.
+Bhd. ntal Fastech Manufacturing etnam) Co., Ltd. # Co., Ltd. # components, labels, metal and pa stamping components for electrici Manufacture of precise mechanical components, labels, metal and paper stamping components for electricity, electric, information and other industries.
+Indire Indirect subsidiary held through Edaran Resources Pte.
+Ltd. fast Connector SolutionsUnited States100%100%Design, development and interconnect solutions.LCof Americainterconnect solutions.
+Design, development and supply of interconnect solutions.
+Not No Not audited by Crowe Malaysia PLT No requirement for statutory audit in its country of incorporation (a) (a) During the financial year, the Company subscribed an aggregate of additional 1,552,600 new shares in BESSB for a total cash consideration of RM 1,552,600.
+Following the completion of subscription, BESSB remain as 56% owned subsidiary of the Company. (b) by way of conversion n of loan granted to v shares in a wholly-owned subsidiary, EPIPL, o EPIPL (included interest) amounting to USD capital.
+(C) consideration of RM 178,168.
+Following nal 30% equity interest in EPIPL from its non- the completion for the acquisition on 10 March (d) The non-controlling interests s at the end of the re porting pe eriod comp prise the following:-

+Effec Equity I The Group

+2022 2021 2022 2021

 Bumblebee Eco Solutions Sdn.
 Bhd.
-Malaysia 56% 56% Manufacture and sale of paper honeycomb products.
-Indirect subsidiary held through Oriental Fastech Manufacturing Sdn.
-Bhd.
-Oriental Fastech Manufacturing (Vietnam) Co., Ltd. # Vietnam 100% 100% Manufacture of precise mechanical components, labels, metal and paper stamping components for electricity, electric, information and other industries.
-Indirect subsidiary held th nrough Edaran Res ources Pte e.
-Ltd. Orifast Connector Solutions LLC United States of America 100% 100% Design, development and supply of interconnect solutions.
-Not audited by Crowe N No requirement for state untry of ind corporatio on

-- (a) During the financial year, the Company acquired additional 30% equity interest in Edaran Precision India Private Limited ("EPIPL") from its non-controlling interest for a total consideration of RM 178,168.
-Following the completion for the acquisition on 10 March 2021, EPIPL became wholly-owned subsidiary of the Company. - (b) For previous financial year, the following transaction occurred:- - (i) As at 31 March 2020, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries that had been persistently making losses.
-A total impairment loss of RM 291,742, representing the write-down of the investments to their recoverable amounts, was recognised in "Other Operating Expenses" line item of the statements of profit or loss and other comprehensive income. - (ii) The non-controlling interests at the end of the reporting period comprise the following:-

-Effe Equity ctive Interest The e Group

-2021 2020 2021 2020

-Edaran Precision India Private Limited - 30% (196,409)

-Bumblebee Eco Solutions Sdn.
-Bhd.
-44% 44% 1,101,158 915,486
+44% 44% 2,344,804 1,101,158

-1,101,158 719,077